eqlabs/starknet-multisig/README.md

 The current version supports only on-chain multi-signatures.
 The multisig is a separate contract, which is called through your regular account contract (wallet).

-Check the folders <a href='frontend/README.md'>frontend</a> and <a href='contracts/README.md'>contract</a> for more information.

 ## Usage

 ### Network

 You can try either in alpha network (Goerli) or mainnet, but alpha is highly recommended since it's a lot faster.
 Do note that _faster_ means that it may take only 10 minutes for a transaction to go through, depending on the network conditions.

+Currently StarkNet devnet doesn't work properly with this version.

 ### What is there to test?

 Currently you can test the multisig with only one target contract.
 The target contract is a trivial contract which keep track of some balance and has unrestricted functionality to update the balance.
+You can't change the target contract (without some development work).

 If you want to have a fresh start, just refresh your browser window.
 No data is stored between sessions.